-- 50% higher EUR per tight oil, tight gas, and shale gas well than in the reference case; - 50% lower acre well spacing for tight and shale formations (minimum of 40 acres per well) than in the Reference case as well as additional unidentified tight oil resources to reflect the possibility that additional layers or new areas of low-permeability zones are identified and developed; - diminishing returns on the EUR once drilling levels in a county exceed the number of potential wells assumed in the Reference case to reflect the increased probability that wells begin to interfere with one another at greater drilling density; - long term technology improvement trends beyond what is assumed in the Reference case, represented as a 1% annual increase in the estimated ultimate recovery for tight oil, tight gas, and shale gas wells; - kerogen development reaching 135,000 bbl/d by 2025; - tight oil development in Alaska increasing the total Alaska TRR by 1.9 billion barrels; and - 50% higher technically recoverable undiscovered resources in Alaska and the offshore Lower 48 States than in the Reference case.
+- 50% higher EUR per tight oil, tight gas, and shale gas well than in the reference case; - 50% closer acre well spacing for tight and shale formations (minimum of 40 acres per well) than in the Reference case as well as additional unidentified tight oil resources to reflect the possibility that additional layers or new areas of low-permeability zones are identified and developed; - diminishing returns on the EUR once drilling levels in a county exceed the number of potential wells assumed in the Reference case to reflect the increased probability that wells begin to interfere with one another at greater drilling density; - long term technology improvement trends beyond what is assumed in the Reference case, represented as a 1% annual increase in the estimated ultimate recovery for tight oil, tight gas, and shale gas wells; - kerogen development reaching 135,000 bbl/d by 2025; and - 50% higher technically recoverable undiscovered resources in Alaska and the offshore Lower 48 States than in the Reference case.
 A few offshore Alaska fields are assumed to be discovered and thus developed earlier than in the Reference case.

-The total unproved technically recoverable resources are 401 billion barrels of crude oil and 3,349 trillion cubic feet compared to 209 billion barrels of crude oil and 1,932 trillion cubic feet of dry natural gas in the Reference case.
-Proved reserves of oil and natural gas are the same in all three cases; 29 billion barrels of crude oil and 334 trillion cubic feet of dry natural gas.
+The total unproved technically recoverable resources are 453 billion barrels of crude oil and 3,267 trillion cubic feet in the High Oil and Gas Resource case compared to 226 billion barrels of crude oil and 1,968 trillion cubic feet of dry natural gas in the Reference case.
+Proved reserves of oil and natural gas are the same in both cases; 33 billion barrels of crude oil and 308 trillion cubic feet of dry natural gas.